Suletta-Majo/combpartpy/README.md

 Cases where comments are made into multiple lines by line breaks
-It does not correspond to the presence of 'from' or 'import' at the beginning of the line.
+If there is a 'from' or 'import' at the beginning of the line,
+it is difficult and it is not handled well.
 It's like being in the ohmain.part2.py of sample